thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 You should also consider that the prior selection might take require some effort, especially when you are dealing with a new problem or with a new kind of model.

+## Why do I use Bayesian inference

+I always consider using Bayesian inference because it allows me to build, improve and criticize my own models with a minimum effort and some background knowledge.
+Since the model building process is iterative and modular, it is possible to encode structure in an easy and controlled way, and this is a fundamental requirement for any real world statistical model.
+These models are 100% transparent, and the fitting procedure is fully transparent too.
+I can use the same procedure to ensure that I have no numerical issues again and again.
+Since MCMC samples the entire probability distribution of the model, it is very easy to figure out if there's any numerical issue.
+I can then sample the posterior predictive distribution, and this gives me a lot of freedom in deciding how to compare it with the true data, in order to ensure that the model is appropriate for my data.
+In this way I can focus on the data rather than spending time looking for any pre-built model and looking each time for the options I should fine-tune to improve its performances.
+I can finally share my results and communicate the uncertainties in a simple way, talking about probability of the parameters rather than making sure that my audience did not misunderstand the concept of confidence interval.

 ## Conclusions